 Bioplastic.
 Biodegradable.
-Bio-equivalent.
 Drop-in.
 Oxo-Degradable.
 Bio-based.
 Compostable.
 Plant-based.

 Are you exhausted yet or at least thoroughly confused?
 We get it.
 These terms get thrown around interchangeably quite a bit, but they don’t mean the same things.
 Let’s call this #EpicConfusionForTheCustomer.